 This is because lilacs set the next year’s flower buds immediately after the flowers have died.
 Late lilac trimming (or early, depending on how you look at it) will kill off these buds, thus the plant won’t produce flowers the next season.

-Denver Lilacs bushes are hardy plants that can grow up to 20 feet high and have large, one of a kind, spring flowers.
-This is why the lilac bush is a favorite among homeowners and plant care enthusiasts.
+Lilacs are hardy plants that can grow up to 20 feet high and have large, uniquely fragrant spring flowers, making the lilac bush a favorite among homeowners and plant care enthusiasts.

 Lilacs are tenacious plants that will create many suckers that can quickly take over a yard, killing other plants as they go.
 This is why your lilac needs yearly pruning!
-Pruning a lilac isn’t difficult but it is important to follow certain lilac pruning guidelines or your plant will suffer and you won’t be able to enjoy the spring time flowers the plant is known for.
+Pruning a lilac isn’t difficult, but it’s vital to follow certain lilac pruning guidelines, or your plant will suffer – and you won’t be able to enjoy the springtime flowers the plant is known for.

-In the picture above, by pruning the lower half late in the year the buds were killed.
-While pruning the upper half at the proper time allowed the plant to flower.
+In the picture above, pruning the lower half late in the year killed the following year’s flower buds, while pruning the upper half at the proper time allowed the plant to flower.

-By having a quality company such as Arborscape do the work you can be rest assured that the flowers will bloom during the following season, the bush will be trimmed down to a healthy size, all deadwood will be cut out and you will be left with a beautiful and healthy plant.
-Check out ArborScape’s page on bush trimming.
+In contrast, having a quality company such as Arborscape do the work assures that the flowers will bloom as desired during the following season, the bush will be trimmed down to a healthy size, all deadwood will be cut out, and you’ll be left with a beautiful and healthy plant.
+Check out ArborScape’s page on shrub trimming.